-Students shall be permitted to possess Cell Phones and Personal Electronic Devices while in the building as long as the device is turned off and out of sight.
+Students shall be permitted to possess Cell Phones and Personal Electronic Devices while in the building as long as the device is turned off or turned to silent and out of sight.

-- Students may use Cell Phones and PEDs in the cafeteria during their assigned lunch period.
-Students may not drop into the cafeteria and use PEDs. - Students are not to use Cell Phones and PEDs in the classroom during the school day (8:30-3:30). - Principal/Designee may approve student use of Cell Phones and PEDs in special situations with permission obtained in advance. - Students may use their device in a responsible manner before and after school, during passing times in between classes, and during lunch.
+- Students may use Cell Phones and PEDs in the cafeteria during their assigned lunch period and during class change in the hallway.
+Students may not drop into the cafeteria and use PEDs. - Students are not to use Cell Phones and PEDs in the classroom during the school day (8:30-3:30) unless teacher permission is provided. - Principal/Designee may approve student use of Cell Phones and PEDs in special situations with permission obtained in advance. - Students may use their device in a responsible manner before and after school, during passing times in between classes, and during lunch.

-Refusal to Turn Device Over - Any student refusing to turn Cell Phone and/or PED over to a teacher or administrator may be suspended up to 5 days for defiance.
+Refusal to Turn Device Over - Any student refusing to turn Cell Phone and/or PED over to a teacher will be removed from class to AIMES.
+Refusal to turn over to AIMES teacher or administrator may be suspended up to 5 days for defiance.